Understanding Interaction Effects in Data Analysis

 The following table summarizes different statistical methods to estimate those coefficients.

-YXMstatistical Methods
+YXMStatistical Methods

 ContinuousContinuousContinuousLinear Regression

-ContinuousContinuousCategoricalLinear Regression or ANCOVA
+ContinuousContinuousCategoricalLinear Regression

-ContinuousCategorical ContinuousLinear Regression or ANCOVA
+ContinuousCategorical ContinuousLinear Regression

-ContinuousCategorical Categorical ANOVA
+ContinuousCategorical Categorical ANOVA or Linear Regression

 CategoricalContinuous or Categorical Continuous or Categorical Logistic regression